cmarcio/algorithms-practice/README.md

 # algorithms-practice
-A collection of algorithms and data structures developed for practice purposes.
+A collection of algorithms and data structures developed for practicing purposes.